officelearn/azure-docs.sv-se/articles/api-management/api-management-howto-developer-portal-customize.md

 ---
-title: Komma åt och anpassa den hanterade Developer-portalen – Azure API Management | Microsoft Docs
+title: Access and customize the managed developer portal - Azure API Management | Microsoft Docs
-description: Lär dig hur du använder den hanterade versionen av Developer-portalen i API Management.
+description: Learn how to use the managed version of the developer portal in API Management.
 services: api-management
 documentationcenter: API Management
 author: mikebudzynski